-Moreover, one of the measures included in the new plan for the digitisation of the public sector is a new model of eID, providing citizens and businesses with an easier access to digital identification means, with a focus on simplicity, security and usability.
+Moreover, one of the measures included in this new plan for the digitisation of the public sector a new model of eID, providing citizens and businesses with an easier access to digital identification means.
+A simple and safe way to control how much information you want to share with services that require sharing of information.
+We will study a solution operated through digital wallets available in mobile phone applications and other devices.

-As a result, as of December 2020, 7 606 organisms had adopted Cl@ve, over 1 000 more compared to 2018.
+As a result, as of January 2022, 6 599 organisms had adopted Cl@ve.